Storage units can be useful if they are used for short periods of time.

 People rent storage lockers because they think there isn’t enough space in their homes.
 There is a lot of underutilized storage space in your home.

 Sometimes it just takes a design expert to help you find it.

-One Mississauga realtor suggests that a walk-in closet can help a condo stand out from the rest when it comes time to sell.
+Realtors believe that a walk-in closet can help a condo stand out from other homes on the market when it comes time to sell.

 5. Theft and damage

 A lot of self storage facilities don’t have onsite security guards.
 Depending on the construction of the storage locker, it is possible to break into a storage unit.

 If a storage unit doesn’t have climate control the contents of your unit could be at risk.
 Furniture and electronics that are exposed to extreme heat or cold can become damaged over time.
 Mould and water damage can also occur.

 Just do a Google search for “water damage storage unit”.
 Sometimes insurance claims are denied if you don’t have proper coverage.

 People often store furniture or electronics in storage lockers because they cost a lot of money when they were first purchased.
 Throwing them out feels wasteful.
 Maybe they will increase in value when they are older.

 Why would you sell a piece of furniture on Craigslist for $50 when you originally paid over $1,000 for it?
 You could put it in storage for 10 years and give it to your kids when they move out.